Codeintuition vs Striver: Depth vs Free Breadth

 Striver wins on breadth of free content and community size.
 An engineer who completes the A2Z Sheet has covered serious ground.
 On coverage alone, Striver offers more for free than most paid platforms charge for.

 The comparison shifts when you look at method.
-Codeintuition doesn't add more problems.
-It changes how you learn them.
+Codeintuition changes how you learn the problems, not how many you solve.
 The learning path enforces prerequisites, each pattern gets explicit identification training, and visual walkthroughs trace variable state frame by frame.
 Beyond the courses, timed assessments with penalties and hidden problem names replicate actual interview conditions.

 The codeintuition vs striver decision depends on where you are in your preparation.
-Striver's free content is enough for some engineers, but not for others.
-The dividing line isn't intelligence or discipline.
-It's whether you've already built the foundations that self-directed learning requires.
+Striver's free content is enough for some people, but not for others.
+The dividing line comes down to whether you've already built the foundations that self directed learning requires.

 - βYou have solid foundations in recursion, data types, and basic algorithms